secureworks/aristotle/docs/usage.rst

     be attempted to be normalized to ``YYYY-MM-DD``.
 A failure to parse or normalize the value will result in a warning message and the value being unchanged.

-If the `update metadata`
+If the :ref:`Modify Metadata`
-option is set then the normalized values, rather than the originals, will be included in the output, and the ``sid`` key will be removed from the metadata.
+option is also set then the normalized values, rather than the originals, will be included in the output, and the ``sid`` key will be removed from the metadata.

 .. _target Enhance Metadata: